microsoft/vscode-docs/docs/containers/quickstart-node.md

 1. Set a breakpoint in the `get()` handler for the `'/'` route in `routes/index.js`

-1. Make sure the `Docker Node.js Launch and Attach` is selected
+1. Make sure the `Docker Node.js Launch and Attach` debugger configuration is selected

    ![Selected Docker debug configuration](images/quickstarts/node-debug-configuration.png)